oasci/pitt-biosc1540-2024f/content/lectures/08/index.md

 What you should be able to do after today's lecture:

 1. Describe the challenges of aligning short reads to a large reference genome.
+2. Compare read alignment algorithms, including hash-based and suffix tree-based approaches.
-2. Explain the basic principles of the Burrows-Wheeler Transform (BWT) for sequence alignment.
+3. Explain the basic principles of the Burrows-Wheeler Transform (BWT) for sequence alignment.
-3. Discuss the FM-index and how it enhances the efficiency of BWT-based alignments.
+4. Discuss the FM-index and how it enhances the efficiency of BWT-based alignments.
-4. Compare read alignment algorithms, including hash-based and suffix tree-based approaches.
-5. Outline the steps in handling mismatches, insertions, and deletions during alignment.

 ## Readings